Shajansheriff/itrix16/README.md

 # ITrix-16
-ITrix an National level technical symposium conducted by Department of Information Science and Technology, CEG, Anna University.
+ITrix is a National level technical symposium conducted by Department of Information Science and Technology, CEG, Anna University.

 ## Credits